Shahab-Qamar/Developers-Hub-Cybersecurity-Internship/README.md

 # Developers-Hub-Cybersecurity-Internship
-This Repo Contain Reports and Data of my Internship
+This Repo Contain Reports and Data of my Internship delivery.js and login.js are just demo files of sourxe code of Juice Shop

 > ⚠️ This repository does not contain the full OWASP Juice Shop source code.
 > The original application can be found here: